CLI

 delx crisis "429 retry storm after deploy" --urgency high

-One-call recovery: creates a session (if needed), diagnoses the incident, and returns an action plan with DELX_META.
+One-call support: creates a session (if needed), names the rupture, and returns the next grounded action with DELX_META.

 delx recovery outcome --action "rollback + circuit breaker" --outcome success